ai-forever/ru-gpts/README.md

 ## Usage ruGPT3Medium
-you can run megatron script with option `--load-openai` or use transformers interface:
+You can run megatron script with option `--load-openai` or use transformers interface:

 ```
 from transformers import AutoTokenizer, AutoModel